 Ice in the area for 15 minutes and 15 minutes to reduce swelling during the first two days after the procedure.

 Do not drink through a straw for at least 24 hours, if not more.

-2. Why streets are bad news after oral surgery
+2. Why straws are bad after oral surgery or wisdom tooth removal

 After an oral operation, you should not drink beverages through a straw for at least 24 hours.
 The suction and force with which the drink enters the mouth can cause the clot in the wound to loosen, which can lead to a dry cavity.

 When the clot covering the wound is released, the bone and delicate nerves in the area remain exposed.
 This causes extreme pain, discomfort and, in many cases, infection.
 To avoid dry leak, it is imperative to follow the doctor’s instructions not to drink through a straw for at least 24 hours after oral surgery.